We Analyzed the Future Direction of Coupa Software Incorporated (COUP), Here is What We Found

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COUP starting from Riggs Mark, who sale 1,016 shares at the price of $263.03 back on Sep 24.
-After this action, Riggs Mark now owns 1,078 shares of Coupa Software Incorporated, valued at $267,238 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COUP starting from Tiscornia Anthony D, who sale 1,361 shares at the price of $264.07 back on Sep 25.
+After this action, Tiscornia Anthony D now owns 208 shares of Coupa Software Incorporated, valued at $359,399 using the latest closing price.

-Winter Steven M, the Chief Revenue Officer of Coupa Software Incorporated, sale 842 shares at $255.17 during a trade that took place back on Sep 21, which means that Winter Steven M is holding 7,231 shares at $214,855 based on the most recent closing price.
+Riggs Mark, the Chief Customer Officer of Coupa Software Incorporated, sale 1,016 shares at $263.03 during a trade that took place back on Sep 24, which means that Riggs Mark is holding 1,078 shares at $267,238 based on the most recent closing price.

 Stock Fundamentals for COUP